luiz504/AIRCNC/README.md

 ** /frontend

+- inside the folder - $ yarn - to install dependencies.
 - $ yarn start - to turn it on

 ** /mobile

 - required Expo installed global in your machine ( for USB emulation download expo from AppStore/ PlayStore ).

+- inside the folder - $ yarn - to install dependencies.
 - $ yarn start - to turn it on